qir-alliance/qir-spec/specification/under_development/Compilation_And_Targeting.md

   fragmentation of the ecosystem of quantum application, libraries, and compilation tools, making it harder to leverage existing work in a new context.
-For example, requiring application code to be expressed in terms of a backend specific set of quantum instructions impedes portability of that code and hampers the development of shared application libraries.
+For example, requiring application code to be expressed in terms of a backend-specific set of quantum instructions impedes portability of that code and hampers the development of shared application libraries.

-- Allow to make use of backend specific instructions at the application level;
+- Allow making use of backend-specific instructions at the application level;
-  <br /> Exposing access to backend specific instructions is a valuable tool for
+  <br /> Exposing access to backend-specific instructions is a valuable tool for
   research purposes.
-While we encourage libraries to be built against a hardware agnostic default set of instructions ([Default QIS](./quantum_instruction_sets/Default_QIS.md)), we aim for a simple mechanism for deviating from that default for the purpose of experimenting with new hardware intrinsics and developing backend specific compiler optimizations.
+While we encourage libraries to be built against a hardware agnostic default set of instructions ([Default QIS](./quantum_instruction_sets/Default_QIS.md)), we aim for a simple mechanism for deviating from that default for the purpose of experimenting with new hardware intrinsics and developing backend-specific compiler optimizations.
 These development in turn inform what abstractions are beneficial to expose in the Default QIS, and permit to ultimately incorporate fruitful optimizations into a target specific compilation stage.

-- Define (and follow clear) guidance for defining backend specific instruction sets; <br /> ...
+- Define (and follow clear) guidance for defining backend-specific instruction sets; <br /> ...

 TODO: the same as what is mentioned under bullet 1 applies to profiles